-Prior to the start of the fourth class hour 100% Prior to the start of the seventh class hour 75% Prior to the start of the 10th class hour 50% Prior to the start of the 13th class hour 35% Prior to the start of the 16th class hour 25% After the start of the 16th class hour 0% No adjustments will be made after the start of the 16th class hour.
+- Prior to the start of the fourth class hour 100% - Prior to the start of the seventh class hour 75% - Prior to the start of the 10th class hour 50% - Prior to the start of the 13th class hour 35% - Prior to the start of the 16th class hour 25% - After the start of the 16th class hour 0% - No adjustments will be made after the start of the 16th class hour.

-Tuition Adjustment Schedule for Summer semester classes
+Tuition Adjustment Schedule for Summer semester classes | Withdrawal Date (or the Leave of Absence Date)

-Withdrawal Date Adjustment:
+Adjustment:

-Prior to the start of the second week of classes 100% Prior to the start of the third week of classes 50% Prior to the start of the fourth week of classes 25% No adjustments will be made after the start of the fourth week of classes.
+- Prior to the start of the second week of classes 100% - Prior to the start of the third week of classes 50% - Prior to the start of the fourth week of classes 25% - No adjustments will be made after the start of the fourth week of classes.

-Room & Board Adjustment Schedule Withdrawal Date Adjustment:
+Room & Board Adjustment Schedule | Withdrawal Date (or the Leave of Absence Date) Adjustment:

-Prior to the start of the second week of classes 100% (less \$200 housing contract breakage fee) After the start of the second week of classes 0% No adjustments will be made after the start of the second week of classes.
+- Prior to the start of the second week of classes 100% (less \$200 housing contract breakage fee) - After the start of the second week of classes 0% - No adjustments will be made after the start of the second week of classes.